captswag/git-add-ry/README.md

 Passing a file path to `git checkout` reverts that file to the specified commit.

 p.s.
-To summarize the file-path behavior of `git reset` and `git checkout`, both take a committed snapshot as a reference point and make a file in the staging area or the working directory too match that reference, respectively.
+To summarize the file path behavior of `git reset` and `git checkout`, both take a committed snapshot as a reference point and make a file in the staging area or the working directory too match that reference, respectively.

 ```